Bankruptcy and Family Law Matters

 - The person files a debtor’s petition which has the effect of making the person bankrupt (voluntary bankruptcy).

 Declaring themselves bankrupt involves having a Trustee appointed to take control of the person’s assets and income so that the debts can be paid.

 Bankruptcy and family law matters

-The Bankruptcy Act now gives the Family Court jurisdiction to deal with any matters in relation to property settlements, child support or spouse maintenance proceedings.
+The Bankruptcy Act now gives the Federal Circuit and Family Court jurisdiction to deal with any matters in relation to property settlements, child support or spouse maintenance proceedings.